theopin/tp/docs/UserGuide.md

 Lists all the cheatsheets in the List in a table.

-After getting prompted to enter a command, you can view a specific cheat sheet using:
+After getting prompted to enter a command, you can view a specific cheatsheet using:

-* `/list` to list all cheat sheets available.
+* `/list` to list all cheatsheets available.

 ![image](https://i.ibb.co/zF8F4PM/image.png)